Susan B. Anthony II: Later career (1960–1987)

 In 1976, Anthony was honored for her work with alcoholics by the US Senate Committee on Alcoholism and Drugs.
 That year, she attempted to join a convent, but after a few months, the novice mistress encouraged her to leave.
 She was invited to attend the 1977 National Women's Conference and endorsed the Equal Rights Amendment.
-She was the first member of the group Catholics Act for ERA which lobbied for ratificaiton in the late 1970s and early 1980s.
+She was the first member of the group Catholics Act for ERA which lobbied for ratification in the late 1970s and early 1980s.
 In 1979, she was invited to the White House to attend a reception hosted by First Lady Rosalynn Carter, upon the minting of the Susan B. Anthony dollar.
 Anthony continued to be active on the lecture circuit throughout the 1980s and took part in the Seneca Women's Encampment for a Future of Peace and Justice in 1983.

 Death and legacy

 Though she lived in Deerfield Beach, Anthony died from bone cancer at Hospice-By-The-Sea in Boca Raton on July 8, 1991.
 Anthony and the feminists of her generation laid the groundwork for a robust feminist movement to re-emerge in the 1960s.
 The progressive ideology that they contributed between 1945 and 1956 was obscured by the impact of McCarthyism on the Old Left.
 Activists like Anthony were loath to identify themselves as either feminists or communists.
 In trying to navigate in an era wherein there was not a cohesive feminist movement, leftist women both pushed the progressive wing of the Communist Party to expand their ideas of women's challenges and rejected communist ideas that gender and racial oppression were outcroppings of class-based exploitation.
 Instead, they argued that sexism made it virtually impossible for women to change economic and social structures.
 Her papers form part of the special collections of River Campus Libraries at the University of Rochester.